-It’s normal to feel uncomfortable talking to your teenage child about topics such as sex or drugs.
+It’s normal to feel uncomfortable talking to your teenage child about topics like sex or drugs.
 But difficult conversations can give you the chance to guide your child towards sensible and responsible decisions and to talk about your family values.

 Difficult conversations: the basics

-Difficult conversations cover any topic that might be embarrassing or controversial for either you or your child.
-It could also be something that might cause a heated discussion or a blow-up between the two of you.
+Difficult conversations cover any topic that might be embarrassing, upsetting or controversial for either you or your child.
+It could also be something that might cause an argument or a conflict between the two of you.

-Sex, sexual orientation, masturbation, drugs, alcohol, academic difficulties, work and money are all topics that families can find difficult to talk about.
+Sex, sexual orientation, masturbation, alcohol or other drugs, academic difficulties, self-harm, secrets, work and money are all topics that families can find difficult to talk about.

 It’s normal to feel uncomfortable discussing these things.
 But being prepared can help you feel more confident and comfortable to tackle difficult conversations.